-The names and biographical details of the Board members who served on the Board as at the year-end can be found on page 28.
+The names and biographical details of the Board members who served on the Board as at the year-end can be found above.

 During the year under review the Company maintained directors' and officers' liability insurance for its Directors and officers as permitted by section 233 of the Companies Act 2006.
-The Company acquired specific Public Offering and Securities Insurance which commenced on 24 February 2015 with a five-year runoff period.
+The Company acquired specific Public Offering and Securities Insurance which commenced on 24 February 2015 with a five-year run-off period.